-Working in tandem with our Health Center and Child and Family Services, our Residential programs are seamlessly integrated, ensuring individuals and families find the health care and the community resources critical to making those determined steps beyond our doors.
+Working in tandem with our Health Center and Child and Family Services, our residential programs are seamlessly integrated, ensuring individuals and families find the health care and the community resources critical to making those determined steps beyond our doors.
 The following four residential programs are based on Dimock’s campus.

 Women’s Renewal-CSS (Clinical Stabilization Services) at The Dimock Center

 During their time in the program, women are given the space and support to regroup, reflect and refocus their lives.
 Each week, women receive individual clinical and group therapies that focus on developing effective coping skills and understanding the complex nature of addiction.
-Together, we create an effective plan for their next treatment.
+Together, staff and clients create an effective plan for their continued treatment.
 The program provides residents with homework to enhance the learning process as well as a “Roadmap to Recovery,” a planning tool to help them prepare for their life in recovery.

 The Program Director oversees a skilled team of Master’s level clinicians, care coordinators, direct care and administrative staff.
-Based on their individual needs and insurance, women stay in the program seven to thirty days.
-The program is funded by the Department of Public Health, Bureau of Substance Abuse Services and third party insurance (MBHP, NHP, BEACON, and Network Health).
+Women’s Renewal is funded by the Department of Public Health’s Bureau of Substance Abuse Services and third party insurance (Neighborhood Health Plan, Beacon Health and Network Health).
 Women’s Renewal welcomes women receiving methadone and/or suboxone as part of a medical assisted treatment program, and women who are pregnant.

 John Flowers Recovery Home